Frequently Asked Questions

 ▲ What should I pack to bring to treatment?

-Austin Recovery recommends for you to pack approximately 7 days of comfortable clothing, personal hygiene items (no aerosols or items with alcohol in the first 3 ingredients), medications prescribed to you with refills available, a spiral notebook, reading materials that are self-help or recovery-oriented and a modest one piece bathing suit (females at the Edith Royal Campus), swim trunks (males at the Lodge).
+Austin Recovery recommends for you to pack approximately 7 days of comfortable clothing, personal hygiene items (no aerosols or items with alcohol in the first 3 ingredients), medications prescribed to you with refills available, a spiral notebook, and reading materials that are self-help or recovery-oriented.
 Pictures of loved ones are also allowed.
 See a more complete list at What to Bring.

 ▲ Am I allowed to use my cell phone?

 No. Cell phones, pagers, laptop computers, electronic games and MP3 players/iPods are not allowed.
 If you have questions about items not listed here please ask an admission specialist.